markostanimirovic/juliette/README.md

 ### Effects

-EFFECTS_DESCRIPTION
+TODO write docs for:
+- effect for single handler (access to the payload, access to the store, return new handler, without return)
+- return multiple handlers from effect

-EFFECTS_EXAMPLE: create todo handler, chaining handlers (updateCurrentPage -> fetch)
+- effect for multiple handlers (updateCurrentPage, updateSearch -> fetch)

 ### Angular Plugin